matomatical/AI-games/README.md

 * TODO: The details of the game are somewhere... but I might have to dig a little to find them.
-* TODO: Add tournament video?
-* TODO: Add concept art (to rules?)
-* TODO: Add the WUB-protocol server (do I still have it?)
+* TODO: Add the original WUB-protocol server (do I still have it?)
+* TODO: Add concept art and/or tournament video?

 ## Slider